 At this time we are not including courses with an LxC component in the initiative.
 We expect course design proposals for language courses to exceed demand.
 If we can include LxC courses, we will let everyone know.

 What about language courses taught in or for other Divisions?

 Courses taught in or for other Divisions are eligible, as long as they are language courses.

 Can part-time lecturers take part in this initiative?

-Full-time senior instructional professors and instructional professors of all ranks and L2 lecturers are eligible for the LPII.
+Full-time senior instructional professors, instructional professors of all ranks and L2 lecturers are eligible for the LPII.

 Who owns the assessments and materials created in this grant?